-- of the therapeutic beam.
+- 1. The patient is placed in a therapeutic position on the table of the therapeutic apparatus. - With the use of kV (X-ray) imaging, the irradiation conditions are simulated by defining the maximum dimensions of the therapeutic beam.
 The AP (anterior-posterior) dimension is defined in the transverse largest dimension at lung level.
-Based on this measurement, the depth (half AP dimension) of prescribed dose is determined. - Based on the simulation image (one, at an angle of 0°) in the Irreg Planning software, MLC is introduced - limiting the irradiation area to the contour of the lungs with the spinal canal being shielded (the MLC collimator should be set at 90°).
+Based on this measurement, the depth (half AP dimension) of prescribed dose is determined.

+- 3. Based on the simulation image (one, at an angle of 0°) in the Irreg Planning software, MLC is introduced - limiting the irradiation area to the contour of the lungs with the spinal canal being shielded (the MLC collimator should be set at 90°).
 After copying the field shape defined in this way to the opposite beam, at an angle of 180°, the software adjusts the position of the collimator leaves to the new irradiation angle.
-The irradiation time is calculated.

-- The treatment planning (2D) process is completed by entering the beam parameters (i.e. MU, MLC, table, gantry, collimator position) into the patient management system (ARIA). - The patient is irradiated and the fluence map is measured by EPID, and at the end of exposure, a CBCT scan is performed. - 6.
-The patient completes the treatment and is taken back to their hospital base. - 7.
-Dose distribution calculations (3D) are performed for the implemented radiation conditions, i.e., the shape of the radiation beam and exposure time.
+The irradiation time is calculated. - The treatment planning (2D) process is completed by entering the beam parameters (i.e. MU, MLC, table, gantry, collimator position) into the patient management system (ARIA). - 5.
+The patient is irradiated and the fluence map is measured by EPID., and at the end of exposure, a CBCT scan is performed. - 6.
+The patient completes the treatment and is taken back to their hospital base. - Dose distribution calculations (3D) are performed for the implemented radiation conditions, i.e., the shape of the radiation beam and exposure time.
 This stage is designed to accurately determine the dose received by the patient in the volume of each defined area.